top of page

 Do you notice pain, swelling, or stiffness in one or both of your heels?
 This could indicate a foot condition called plantar fasciitis, a common orthopedic complaint caused by too much pressure on your feet.
 Do not worry.
 Consult the foot specialists at Westmount Foot and Orthotic Clinic in London for comprehensive foot care and plantar fasciitis treatment in London.
 Our team offers advanced and professional treatments to relieve symptoms and address the root cause of plantar fasciitis.
 Contact us today for more details or to book an appointment.

 What Is Plantar Fasciitis?
-Causes, Symptoms, and Effective Treatments

 Plantar fasciitis refers to swelling or inflammation of the plantar fascia.
 This robust, fibrous tissue band runs along the foot's bottom portion and connects the heel bone to the toe's base.
-The plantar fascia aids the arch of the foot and absorbs the movement force when walking, standing, and jumping while contributing to the normal biomechanics of the foot.
+The plantar fascia aids the arch of the foot and absorbs the movement force when walking, standing, and jumping, while contributing to the normal biomechanics of the foot.

 Causes of Plantar Fasciitis